eclipse-kuksa/kuksa.val.feeders/fone2val/README.md

 	it has to match with the given IP in step a.

 c.
 The PS5_UDPPort of the host/VM a also needs to be updated in the ./config/carTelemetry_feeder.ini file.
-	it has to match with the given IP in step a.
+	it has to match with the given Port in step a.

 d. kuksa.val IP for the VSSClient has to be updated in the ./config/carTelemetry_feeder.ini file.
 Normaly set to localhost or 127.0.0.1.